TM2611/brick-shop/README.md

 increasingly more useful as changes are easier to make.
 Also results in less code as there does not need to be event listeners added in each individual module.

-My server heavily utilises the imported db-helper file for all database operations.
+Similarly, my server [server.js module](https://github.com/UP938751/brick-shop/blob/main/server/server.js) heavily utilises the imported [db-helper.js module](https://github.com/UP938751/brick-shop/blob/main/server/db-helper.js) for all database operations.
 All function names in the server start with the type of HTTP request that invoke the function.
-The server then
+The server then calls the necessary function for the db-helper module to perform the requested action.
+This seperation heavily improvements code comprehensibility highlights, using the server as the 'middleman' between the client and the database [(Client-server model)](https://en.wikipedia.org/wiki/Client%E2%80%93server_model).

 ## Basket